-Brussels Sprout Slaw is a super simple salad that even those who aren’t crazy about Brussels Sprouts like!
+Brussel Sprouts Slaw is a super simple salad that even those who aren’t crazy about Brussel Sprouts like!
+It’s an easy coleslaw recipe.

 Green means go.
-So don’t hesitate to push your cart toward the green food – kale, Romaine and leafy green lettuce, broccoli, Brussels sprouts, spinach or cabbage.
+So don’t hesitate to push your cart toward the green food – kale, leafy green lettuce, broccoli, Brussels sprouts, spinach, or cabbage.

 - Shred cabbage and toss with fresh chopped oranges a little rice wine vinegar and toasted sesame oil and serve as a salad.